ramezrafla/redis-oplog/README.md

 ## What we did
 This version of redis-oplog is more streamlined (you can see this with the reduced number of settings):

-- Uses a single central timed cache at the collection-level, which is also the same place that provides data from when you run `findOne` / `find` -- so full data consistency within the app
+- Uses a single central timed cache at the collection-level, which is also the same place that provides data for `findOne` / `find` -- so full data consistency within the app
-- Uses redis to transmit changed fields (we do an actual diff) to other instance caches -- consistency again
+- Uses redis to transmit changed (and cleared) fields (we do an actual diff) to other instance caches -- consistency again
-- During `update`, we mutate the cache and send the changed fields to the DB and redis -- instead of the current find, update, then find again which has 2 more hits than needed (and is very slow)
+- During `update`, we mutate the cache and send the changed (and cleared) fields to the DB and redis -- instead of the current find, update, then find again which has 2 more hits than needed (and is very slow)
 - During `insert`, we build the doc and send it via redis to other instances
 - During `remove`, we send the ids to be removed to other instances
 - We use secondary DB reads in our app -- there are potential race conditions in extreme cases which we handle client-side for now; but we are now ready for scalability.
 If you have more reads --> spin up more secondaries